tgstation/common_core/Interesting Planets/Human Space/Australicus Sector/Australicus Sector.md

 The largest city of the Zealandican systems is Lancaster, located on Waterloo.
 In comparison to the wider sector, the planets of the Zealandican systems have mild climates and less hostile fauna, which has permitted them to become agricultural powerhouses.

 ### Outlying Territories

+## Population of the Australicus Sector
+In the centuries since its first settlements, the Australicus Sector has attracted a wide variety of settlers.
+After the initial waves of penal settlement came extensive waves of free settlers, each bringing with them their own culture and traditions.
+Throughout the years, this has formed a melting pot, giving the Australicus Sector a cosmopolitan culture that's defined by sardonic humour, a tendency towards non-seriousness, and a hospitality famous across the Terran Federation.

+Following the cessation of first-contact hostilities with the Tiziran Empire, the Australicus Sector became host to a small Tiziran émigré population, which has grown throughout the years into a sizeable minority, giving the Australicus Sector one of the highest relative populations of Tizirans within human space outwith of lands annexed as part of the Human-Lizard wars.
+Although the migrant community has reached a sufficient age to be mostly integrated, a few vestiges of old Tiziran culture have formed an integral part of Tiziro-Australican life, including the use of a pidgin language blending Federal Common and High Draconic (and an accent best described as "interesting"), the carrying forth of a number of Tiziran religions, and a number of adapted dishes that have become popular across the wider Australican culture.
+The cultural community is so old and so well-integrated that, for many Tiziro-Australicans, a life under TerraGov is all they've known, with little connection to their ancestor's homeworld.
+Unfortunately, the general tension between the Terran and Tiziran governments has also made life difficult for the Tiziro-Australicans, with each successive war bringing a new wave of hostility towards them from their human neighbours.

+The Australicus Sector has also become an important destination for Ethereals leaving Sprout, as a number of the Australican planets are quite similar to Sprout in terms of environment.
+Of particular value are Ethereal Trailwardens, whose survival expertise is considered priceless for colonial efforts on some of the sector's most inhospitable planets.

+Other alien expat communities within the Australicus Sector include scattered moths that chose to remain following visits to the sector by the Grand Nomad Fleet.